PythonNoob999/tgram_dnd/docs/topics/concepts.rst

 What Is A Flow ?
 -----------------
-a flow is a collection of LogicBlocks and is responsible for passing needed updates thorugh them
+a flow is a collection of LogicBlocks and is responsible for passing needed updates through them

 Flows has a lot of kinds, there is MessageFlows which is responsible for Message handling and CallbackFlows that are responsible for Callbacks handling, etc...